-- Retention in the program is based on the following performance standards in these "foundation courses": AAS 179 (C), AAS 180 (C), and AAS 378 (C) - Transfer in the program from another program within the College is based upon the following performance standards in these "foundation courses": AAS 179 (C) and AAS 180 (C) - Graduation standards: requires a GPA of 2.0 in African American Studies courses.
+- Retention in the program is based on the following performance standards in these "foundation courses": AAS 110 (C), AAS 179 (C), and AAS 180 (C) - Transfer in the program from another program within the College is based upon the following performance standards in these "foundation courses": AAS 101 (C) and AAS 179 (C) or AAS 180 (C) - Graduation standards: requires a GPA of 2.0 in African American Studies courses.
 Only grades of C or higher in AAS foundation courses, C- or higher in the Co-Req Methods course and AAS electives, and a C- or higher for AAS 499 can be applied toward graduation degree requirements.
 Students who want to apply a course toward graduation for which they received a D+ or lower must repeat the course, earning a higher grade.